 Neck and back pain are common presentations in primary care.
-Many cases of neck and back pain are due to benign functional or postural causes but a thorough history and examination are essential to assess the cause (see separate articles Low Back Pain and Sciatica, Thoracic Back Pain and Neck Pain (Cervicalgia) and Torticollis), any associated psychological difficulties (eg, depression, anxiety or somatisation disorder) and any functional impairment, including restrictions with work, leisure and domestic activities.
+Many cases of neck and back pain are due to benign functional or postural causes but a thorough history and examination are essential to assess the cause (see the separate articles Low Back Pain and Sciatica, Thoracic Back Pain and Neck Pain (Cervicalgia) and Torticollis.
+An assessment should also be made to elicit associated psychological difficulties (eg, depression, anxiety or somatisation disorder) and any functional impairment, including restrictions with work, leisure and domestic activities.

 General examination of the spine